 The Company vigorously perfected the IT risk institutional frame, formed three lines of defence of IT risk management comprised of IT department, law and compliance department, audit department and other relevant department and made full use of IT risk management instruments, reinforced IT risk management through adopting various measures simultaneously.
 Firstly, the company opened the IT risk management system platform, making management functions electronic including IT risk, control, identification and assessment, IT key indicators monitoring, collecting of IT risk incidents, reviewing and management of all kinds of IT risks.
 Secondly, the Company perfected assessment system of IT risks.
 At the level of Head Office, the company expanded the coverage scope of IT risk assessment and expanded the scope of IT risk assessment to IT relating department.
-At the level of branches, the Company implemented risk, control, identification and assessment of IT risk assessment system across the Bank.
+At the level of branches, the Company implemented risk, control, identification and assessment of IT risk key procedure in all branches, and carried out the work on a regular basis as a normalized work of branches, and established IT risk assessment system across the Bank.
 Thirdly, the Company attached importance to outsourcing risk management, enhanced uniform management of outsourced projects, carried out project risk assessment and provider assessment of the outsourced projects, paid special attention to situation including self-control capability of IT technology during outsourcing and outsourcing provider risk, and timely rectified problems.